Lucra-Sports/lucra-react-native-sdk/README.md

 In the meantime, you can:

-- Run `expo prebuild` to generate the native Android project.
+- Run `npx expo prebuild` to generate the native Android project.
 - Manually apply the necessary changes to the `android` directory as described in the SDK's Android installation section.

 ### Using Expo Dev Client

-When working with expo-dev-client, it's essential to disable the EX_DEV_CLIENT_NETWORK_INSPECTOR variable to prevent conflicts with internal GeoComply services.
-Failure to do so may result in restricted functionality, such as the inability to add or withdraw funds, as these services could interpret network inspection as tampering.
+When working with expo-dev-client, it's essential to disable the EX_DEV_CLIENT_NETWORK_INSPECTOR variable, The SDK uses third-party libraries that block network inspection.
 To ensure that EX_DEV_CLIENT_NETWORK_INSPECTOR is turned off, include the following configuration in your app.config.js:

 ```js